 Why Visit Amsterdam?

-Amsterdam enchants with its UNESCO-listed canal ring, where 17th-century gabled houses lean picturesquely over tree-lined waterways and over 1,500 bridges connect vibrant neighborhoods.
-This liberal Dutch capital balances rich Golden Age heritage with progressive modern values, creating a unique atmosphere of tolerance and creativity.
-Cycle alongside locals on dedicated bike paths—Amsterdam has more bikes than people—or glide past canal houses on boat tours revealing hidden gardens and houseboats.
+Amsterdam enchants with its UNESCO-listed canal ring, where 17th-century gabled houses lean picturesquely over tree-lined waterways and over 1,500 bridges connect vibrant neighborhoods in a Golden Age cityscape largely unchanged since Rembrandt's era.
+This liberal Dutch capital balances rich artistic heritage with progressive modern values—from pioneering cannabis coffeeshop culture (openly tolerated since the 1970s under the Netherlands' gedoogbeleid policy) to early marriage equality—creating a unique atmosphere of tolerance and creativity that defines Dutch society.
+Cycle alongside locals on dedicated bike paths (Amsterdam has more bikes than people) along Prinsengracht and Keizersgracht canals where houseboats serve as homes and cafés glow with warm light, or glide past canal houses on boat tours revealing hidden gardens and narrow facades built to minimize historic width taxes.

 What to Do